igr/blog/src/content/posts/2025-06-12-prs/index.md

 lang: en
 slug: "proud-to-procrastinate"
 description: >
-  First-IN-Last-OUT - this is how so many development practices end up shaping our engineering lives.
+  First-IN-Last-OUT: this is how so many development practices end up shaping our engineering lives.
 Including Pull Requests.
 ---

 Pull Requests were invented by Git’s creator and later blasted into fame by GitHub around 2008.
-PRs are specifically designed to simplify accepting contributions from the outside world—contributors we may not know, who might not fully grasp all the intricate details of the project and its domain.
+PRs are specifically designed to simplify accepting contributions from the outside world; contributors we may not know, who might not fully grasp all the intricate details of the project and its domain.

 In the open-source world, PRs make perfect sense.
 They offer a straightforward way for people _outside_ the core team to get involved.
 Meanwhile, the core team retains control: they can review proposals, suggest improvements, and ultimately decide whether to integrate the changes.
-That’s the beauty of PRs — they’ve significantly enhanced collaboration in open-source projects.
+That’s the beauty of PRs: they’ve significantly enhanced collaboration in open-source projects.

 Or, as Hermann Hesse put it in Steppenwolf: